kang295/SVC-Key-Parts-Monitoring-Dashboard/README.md

 ### 📌 Project Background
 -------
-LG Electronics manages over 30,000 active service parts used in global customer service operations.
+Service Company manages over 30,000 active service parts used in global customer service operations.
 Each product division assigns a PIC (Person In Charge) to manage their own PSI (Production, Sales, Inventory).
 However, upper management lacked a centralized system to monitor key inventory issues, often relying on manual communication with each PIC.

 -------
 ### 🎯 Objective

-To improve visibility and streamline decision-making, I built an **end-to-end monitoring system** with the following architecture:
+To improve visibility and streamline decision-making, I built an **end-to-end key-parts monitoring system** with the following architecture:

-- **ETL Pipeline**: Automated using Python and BigQuery on GCP
+- **ETL Pipeline**: Automated Merging, Filtering, and Joining data using Python and BigQuery on GCP
-- **Data Visualization**: Executive-friendly dashboard built in Tableau
+- **Data Visualization**: Executive-friendly dashboard built in Tableau to share across teams
 - **Monitoring Scope**: Focused on ~330 critical service parts

-Although not real-time, the dashboard is **refreshed weekly** and **shared via email** with key stakeholders, providing **timely insights** into inventory status and supply chain risks.
+It is near real-time, the dashboard is **refreshed daily** with updated inventory and **shared via email** with key stakeholders, providing **timely insights** into inventory status and supply chain risks.

 This solution enabled executives to: